GetAI-Solutions/clario/README.md

 - **Social Media Influencers**: Influencer reviews may not be comprehensive or unbiased.
 - **Local Market Knowledge**: Reliance on community recommendations, particularly in rural or less digitally connected areas.

-These methods highlight the gaps in accessing comprehensive, standardized, and easily accessible product information, underscoring the need for a robust solution like GetAI.
+These methods highlight the gaps in accessing comprehensive, standardized, and easily accessible product information, underscoring the need for a robust solution like Clario.ai.

-## Why Choose GetAI?
+## Why Choose Clario.ai?

-Consumers should choose GetAI over alternative methods for several reasons:
+Consumers should choose Clario.ai over alternative methods for several reasons:

 - **Comprehensive Information**: Advanced AI and LLM technology provide detailed usage instructions, safety guidelines, ingredient lists, similar products, and locally made alternatives.
 - **Multilingual Support**: Support for multiple local languages ensures accessibility to a diverse user base across Africa.